The Angel wing begonia is a flowering species from a large family of plants (2000 or more and many more hybrids), named Begoniaceae.

-Begonias have become some growers specialty like Orchids, Bonsais and African violets have.
-This is because there’s many species within the genus and many have been hybridized.
-It’s no wonder many specialize in Begonias, they’re a beautiful looking flowering plant when grown correctly.
+Begonias have become some grower’s specialty like Orchids, Bonsais, and African violets have.
+This is because there are many species within the genus and many have been hybridized.
+It’s no wonder many specialize in Begonias, they’re beautiful-looking flowering plants when grown correctly.

-Foliage: This species is a cane stemmed type Begonia that has thick stems and fairly large nodes.
-The name Angel wings was given for the shape of their leaves that are kind of like Angel wings.
+Foliage: This species is a cane-stemmed type of Begonia that has thick stems and fairly large nodes.
+The name Angel wings were given for the shape of their leaves which are kind of like Angel wings.
 Leaves are glossy and have a red outer edge on some varieties and a red underside.
-The red underside makes them attractive when planted at a level indoors where the top and lower part of the plant can be seen.
+The red underside makes them attractive when planted at a level indoors where the top and lower parts of the plant can be seen.

 Angel Wing Care Instructions

-- Leaves wilted and dropping: This may caused when overwatering has occurred, if the leaves are soft.
-Wilting can also occur when a plant is underwatered, has too much bright light, pest damage, dry air or the pot could be waterlogged.
-You will need to use a process of elimination then correct any condition possibly at fault.
+- Leaves wilted and dropped: This may be caused when overwatering has occurred if the leaves are soft.
+Wilting can also occur when a plant is underwatered, have too much bright light, has pest damage, has dry air, or the pot could be waterlogged.
+You will need to use a process of elimination and then correct any condition possibly at fault.